-SITE CHECKS BY AN APPROVING OFFICER OR PORT EMPLOYEE
+24. SITE CHECKS BY AN AUTHORISED OFFICER OR PORT EMPLOYEE

-An Approving Officer may check the site prior to commencement, during Hot Work or after the completion of Hot Work.
-An authorised Port employee may inspect the site at any stage during Hot Work and must be provided with a copy of the Hot Work permit.
+An Authorised Officer may check the site prior to commencement, during hot work or after the completion of hot work.
+An authorised Port employee may inspect the site at any stage during hot work and shall be provided with a copy of the hot work permit.

-Where the control measures annotated on the form are not in place or the control measure are deemed inadequate by the Approving Officer or authorised port employee, Hot Work must cease until the requirements are met and a new Hot Work permit raised by the Hot Work Supervisor.
+Where the control measures annotated on the form are not in place or the control measure are deemed inadequate by the Authorised Officer or authorised port employee, hot work shall cease until the requirements are met and a new hot work permit raised by the Hot Work Supervisor.

-At any time, an Approving Officer or Port employee can request that work cease immediately.
+At any time, an Authorised Officer or Port employee can request that work cease immediately.

-ACTIONS IN THE EVENT OF A FIRE
+25. ACTIONS IN THE EVENT OF A FIRE

-Where the Hot Work results in a fire that requires the use of a portable or fixed firefighting appliance, Hot Work must stop and not resume until authorised.
-The Hot Work Supervisor must inform Darwin Harbour Control on VHF Ch.10 as soon as practicable and no further Hot Work can take place until the cause of the fire is established, additional control measures are put in place to remove the Risk of Fire and the JSEA, or equivalent risk-based documentation has been reviewed.
+Where the hot work results in a fire that requires the use of a portable or fixed firefighting appliance, hot work shall stop and not resume until authorised.
+The Hot Work Supervisor shall inform Darwin Harbour Control on Channel as soon as practicable and no further hot work can take place until the cause of the fire is established, additional control measures are put in place to remove the risk of fire and the JSEA has been reviewed.

-The Approving Officer or specially authorised delegate must approve the permit.
+The Approving Officer or specially authorised delegate shall approve the permit.